alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 That is the familiar story: Clementi plays the sonata before Mozart in 1781; Mozart sneers at Clementi afterward; ten years later Mozart reuses Clementi's opening idea in _The Magic Flute_.
 The direction of travel is simple enough: Clementi to Mozart.

-But when I first played Clementi's Sonata in B-flat major, I was reminded not only of _The Magic Flute_.
-I was also reminded of another Mozart piece.
+But when I first played Clementi's Sonata in B-flat major, I heard something else too: not _The Magic Flute_, but another Mozart work.

 ## Mozart's Sonata in B-flat major, K. 281

-I was reminded by Clementi's distinctive arpeggiated E-flat and B-flat major chords in measure 4, which seem to quote the opening of Mozart's B-flat sonata:
+Clementi's distinctive arpeggiated E-flat and B-flat major chords in measure 4 seem to quote the opening of Mozart's third sonata in B-flat:

 ![Figure 2.
 Early chord pattern]({{ "assets/clementi/figure_02_chord_pattern.png" | absolute_url }})